davidgibbons/davidgibbons.github.io/_posts/2016-02-04-Using-blink1-to-automate-skype-phone-status.md

 ## Ever have someone come by and start a conversation while you're on a phonecall?

-I recently got a [Blink(1) LED from ThingM] (http://amzn.to/1nQz1HG) and wanted to to see if i could use it to notify those around me to my status of a call on skype.
+I recently got a [Blink(1) LED from ThingM](http://amzn.to/1nQz1HG) and wanted to to see if I could use it to notify those around me to my status of a call on skype.

 ## How I implemented it